 The journey from Valencia to cities such as Cordoba and Seville used to be quite tortuous until they opened the AVE high-speed train line from Madrid to Valencia.
 Now that route is quicker than that of Valencia to Barcelona (which doesn't have a high-speed train connection) and opens up access to Andalusia, making Seville and Cordoba particularly convenient.

 - To Granada: No direct train.
 Go via Cordoba or take the bus (7h 30m).

 - To Malaga: (620km) Fly or take the train, transferring in Cordoba.
 Better still, stay in Cordoba.

-There are regular flights with Vueling and Iberia to Seville and Malaga, with the cheaper flights usually from Vueling.
-This can be the quickest option, especially for getting to Malaga (which has no direct trains from Valencia) but consider the direct train to Seville (and thus avoiding the hassle of airports) or visiting Cordoba on the way first.
+There are regular flights with Vueling and Iberia to Seville and Malaga, with the cheaper flights usually originating in Vueling.
+This can be the quickest option, especially for getting to Malaga (which has no direct trains from Valencia) but consider the direct train to Seville (thus avoiding the hassle of airports) or visiting Cordoba on the way first.

 Driving to Andalusia

 As the crow flies, the route from Valencia to Cordoba has nothing of interest, with the dusty city of Albacete the only major populated area on the way.
 As a result, there are no major roads here.
-You might be tempted by the idea of getting 'off the beaten path', but there is a reason why this path isn't beaten by many and you'd quickly get bored making the six- or seven-hour drive to Cordoba or Seville.
+You might be tempted by the idea of getting 'off the beaten path,' but there is a reason this path isn't beaten, and you'd quickly get bored making the six- or seven-hour drive to Cordoba or Seville.